 Our Shift to Usage-Based Pricing

 Appsmith helps developers build internal apps (like support tools, dashboards, asset-tracking apps, and much more) quickly.
-Today, we’re launching usage-based pricing for all Appsmith customers.
-Users can access the Appsmith Business plan for only $0.40 per hour per user, starting with an allowance of 100 hours per month.
-At the same time, they won't have to worry about unpredictable pricing or shock expenses - costs are capped at $20 per user per month once the initial allowance is exceeded.
+Today, we’re launching usage-based pricing for Appsmith customers.
+Users can access all of the features in the Appsmith Business plan paying only for the actual usage of their deployed applications.
+At the same time, they won't have to worry about unpredictable pricing or shock expenses - costs are capped at 50 hours per user per month once the initial allowance is exceeded.

 Our Free and open source Community tiers remain available for both cloud and self-hosting at no cost — nothing is changing there — and we still offer an Enterprise tier with custom pricing.